IHTSDO/health-data-analytics/readme.md

 ```
 Once the server is started the API and documentation will be available here: http://localhost:8080/health-analytics-api/

-#### Data Stores
+#### Data Store
 The following data stores will be created when the server starts.
 - `snomed-index` directory contains a Lucene index of the SNOMED CT release to provide semantic information for the server.
-- `data` directory contains an Elasticsearch index of the imported patient data.

-The server should be stopped before removing either of these data stores.
+The server should be stopped before removing this data store.

 #### Realtime Patient Data
 Patient data can be loaded in realtime by implementing HealthDataIngestionSource interface.
 For example a class could be added which receives